Imperial’s community of skilled data science pioneers can provide solutions using a huge range of expertise:

 - Prof Niall Adams – expertise in classification, data mining, streaming data analysis and spatial statistics for bioinformatics

-- Dr Nick Heard– expertise in computational Bayesian inference, cluster analysis, graph analysis and topic modelling for large dynamic networks such as computer networks or social networks – and bioinformatics problems.
+- Prof Nick Heard– expertise in computational Bayesian inference, cluster analysis, graph analysis and topic modelling for large dynamic networks such as computer networks or social networks – and bioinformatics problems.

 - Dr Marina Evangelou – expertise in Bayesian statistics, machine learning and network analysis.